ddttom/doc2web/README.md

 ### TOC and List Structure Issues

-If you notice problems with Table of Contents formatting or hierarchical list structures, make sure you're using v1.0.6 or later, which includes significant improvements to TOC style extraction and list numbering handling.
+If you notice problems with Table of Contents formatting or hierarchical list structures, make sure you're using v1.2.0 or later, which includes comprehensive DOCX introspection for exact numbering and formatting preservation.

+### Numbering Format Issues

+If you encounter issues with complex numbering formats (multi-level, mixed formats, etc.), ensure you're using v1.2.0 or later, which extracts exact numbering definitions from the DOCX XML structure rather than inferring them from text patterns.

 ### General Issues